debruine/shinyintro/docs/08_structure.md

 # Structuring a complex app {#structure}

-So far, we've been mostly structuring our app entirely in the `app.R` file, apart from some of the web helper files for CSS and JavaScript.
+So far, we've been mostly structuring our app entirely in the `app.R` file, apart from some of the web helper files for <a class='glossary' target='_blank' title='Cascading Style Sheet: A system for controlling the visual presentation of HTML in web pages.' href='https://psyteachr.github.io/glossary/c#css'>CSS</a> and <a class='glossary' target='_blank' title='' href='https://psyteachr.github.io/glossary/j#javascript'>JavaScript</a>.
 However, once your apps start getting relatively complex, you might find it easier to move some of the code into external `.R` files and using `source()` to include them.
 There are a few things to watch out for when you do this.

-## External Functions
+## External Server Functions

-You can define functions you want to use in your app at the top of the `app.R` file, but that can make that file difficult to parse pretty quickly.
+You can define <a class='glossary' target='_blank' title='A named section of code that can be reused.' href='https://psyteachr.github.io/glossary/f#function'>functions</a> you want to use in your app at the top of the `app.R` file, but that can make that file difficult to parse pretty quickly.
 The basic template includes external functions with the line:

 ```r